-It is a condition to the underwriters' obligation to purchase the notes that the class A-1, class A-2, and class A-3 notes are rated in the highest rating category and the class B notes are rated in one of the three highest rating categories of each of two rating agencies.
+It is a condition to the underwriters' obligation to purchase the notes that the class A notes are rated in the highest rating category and the class B notes are rated in one of the three highest rating categories of each of two rating agencies.
 See "Risk Factors-Credit ratings only address a limited scope of your concerns."